 Deposit return programs can be convenient.
 The best systems in Canada and around the world use a return-to-retail model, so you return your bottles at the same location that you buy other beverages.
 No need to make a special trip with your empties, just combine your returns with your next trip to the store.
 Or, if you don’t want to return your empties, you can put them in your Blue Box, or better yet, next to your Blue Box, and let some enterprising person return them for you.
-It’s the kind of system Ontarians already have for beer and wine bottles, and one they like – recent polling found that 91 per cent of Ontarians are supportive of an expanded deposit return program for non-alcoholic beverage containers.
+It’s the kind of system Ontarians already have for beer and wine bottles.
+And it’s one they like.
+Recent polling found that 91 per cent of Ontarians are supportive of a deposit return program for plastic beverage containers.

 Secondly, deposit return systems address a specific challenge for plastic bottle recycling: soda, iced tea, and bottled water are often consumed on-the-go.
 And recycling rates for beverages consumed in public or commercial spaces are much lower than recycling rates for beverages consumed at home.
 As a matter of fact, the Canadian Beverage Container Recycling Association (Jim Goetz – author of the letter – is chairman of the Board of Directors) estimates that only 28 per cent of beverage containers (see page 12 of this report) consumed away from home are recycled!
 These bottles aren’t being walked past a Blue Box, because they never made it home in the first place.

 Industry Talking Point #2: It’s not fair to single us out

 Beverage containers are only one of many kinds of plastic that get recycled in the curbside system